AmadiMichael/Huffs/README.md

 Huff implementation of Ownable2Step by Openzeppelin

-NOTE: Unaudited, do not use in production.
+NOTE: Unaudited, for educational | fun purposes do not use in production.